|Department||DGS Facilities Operations and Maintenance|

 LOCATION OF POSITION

-This position is located within the Department of General Services, Facilities Operations & Maintenance Division, Inner Harbor Complex located in Baltimore City, Maryland.
+This position is with the Maryland Department of General Services, Facilities Operations and Maintenance Division, located at 301 W. Preston Street, Baltimore, MD 21201.

 Main Purpose of Job